USDA-ARS-GBRU/gfa_var_genotyper/README.md

     project. (https://github.com/brianabernathy/gfa_var_genotyper) Pack
     files may be uncompressed or compressed using either gzip or bzip2. (.gz or .bz2 file extension)

+     --avg_var_cov  use average coverage of entire variant node when calculating variant allele coverage
+                      default: use coverage from only first variant node position (adjacent to head node)

      --ploidy       1 (haploid) or 2 (diploid) currently supported
                       default: 1